Assertion: Homosexuality is a genetic, preconceived preference for

 Opposite-sex marriage is based on discrimination.
 A person typically

-has to date many dozens of people in order to find someone that may be
+has to date many dozens of people of the opposite sex in order to find someone that may be

 worth pursuing as a potential partner.
-And they have to pursue many of
+Typically, an individual has to date many of

 them before finding a person that they can commit to for life.
 In the